 Life Sciences Research Network Wales

-We support World Class Science within Wales and develop new therapeutic treatments in areas of unmet medical and veterinary need.
+We support World Class Science within Wales with the aim of developing new precision therapeutics and diagnostics in areas of unmet medical and veterinary need.
 The Network is led by Cardiff University and brings together research expertise in the Life Sciences from across Wales.

-The Network forms part of the Welsh Government’s Sêr Cymru program and is part funded by a £7.3M award, 70% Welsh Government and 30% HEFCW.
+Between 2014 and 2019, the Network formed part of the Welsh Government’s Sêr Cymru I program and was part funded by a £7.3M award, 70% Welsh Government and 30% HEFCW.
 Sêr Cymru aims to build upon and enhance research in Wales, in line with the objectives of Science for Wales, the Welsh Government’s strategic agenda for science and innovation in Wales.

-Our funding is distributed across HEI’s in Wales and we work in direct partnership with Aberystwyth, Bangor and Swansea Universities, each having academic representation on our elite Management Board.
-When we fund research, we encourage collaboration with Industry, Charities, the NHS and other International Universities.
+Our Phase 1 funding was distributed across HEI’s in Wales and we work in direct partnership with Aberystwyth, Bangor and Swansea Universities, each having academic representation on our elite Management Board.
+We encourage collaboration with Industry, Charities, the NHS and other International Universities.

-As of June 2018, we have funded 139 research projects and committed over £5.9m directly to research.
+As of June 2018, the Network’s Phase 1 funded 139 research projects and committed over £5.9m directly to research.
 Network funded Principal Investigators have leveraged in excess of £33.7m from successful research funding applications as a direct result of NRN projects.

 56 PhD Studentships across Wales which are all 50/50 co-funded by HEI’s, industry, charity or other partners.